waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Deploy:** Only once an agent passes isolated validation should it be used for critical tasks in unknown environments.

 ### Agent Status & Refinement Plan
-- **`route_navigator_agent`:** **HIGH PRIORITY REFINEMENT.** The agent currently fails to account for HMs like CUT.
-Plan: Update the agent's system prompt to instruct it to identify HM-removable obstacles (like 'cuttable' tiles) and incorporate the `use_hm` action into its pathfinding logic if the player possesses the required HM.
+- **`route_navigator_agent`:** **TOP PRIORITY REFINEMENT.** The agent currently fails to account for HMs.
+    - **Plan:** Update the agent's system prompt.
+The new instructions will require the agent's Python code to identify HM-removable obstacles (e.g., `<Tile type="cuttable">`).
+If such an obstacle blocks the only path, the agent should not report `path_found: false`.
+Instead, it should find a path *to the tile adjacent to the obstacle* and include a new field in its JSON output, `required_hm_actions`, listing the HM needed and the coordinates of the obstacle.
+This will allow me to manually use the HM and then recall the agent to find the path from the new position.
 - **`battle_move_advisor_agent`:** Fixed to handle 4x weakness.
 - **`trainer_hunter_agent`:** Rebuilt and tested successfully.
 - **`pokemon_evolution_advisor`:** Tested successfully.